Hey! Luciani: The Life and Codex of John Paul I

 Hey!
 Luciani: The Life and Codex of John Paul I is a play written by Mark E. Smith, the lead singer of the band the Fall.
-Described by its author as "a cross between Shakespeare and The Prisoner", the play centres on the mysterious death of Pope John Paul I - born Albino Luciani - in 1978.
+Described by its author as "a cross between Shakespeare and The Prisoner", the play centres on the mysterious death of John Paul I, born Albino Luciani, 33 days after his election as pope in 1978.

 The script for the play was supposedly written by Smith on beer mats and delivered to the play's director in a shoe box.
 Starring Smith and the performance artist Leigh Bowery, Hey!
-Luciani: The Life and Codex of John Paul I ran for two weeks in December 1986 at Riverside Studios, Hammersmith, west London.
+Luciani: The Life and Codex of John Paul I ran for two weeks in December 1986 at Riverside Studios, Hammersmith, west London; it was received by critics as a disaster.
+The Guardian said "The thoroughness of Smith's failure must be accounted his only achievement".
+Melody Maker, usually supportive of The Fall, did not like the play.
+Graham Duff has suggested that the poor reception might have been due to the critics expecting a rock musical, which the play is not.
 In the same month, The Fall released one of the songs from the play, "Hey!
 Luciani," as a single.

-Versions of other songs from the play have also been released as tracks on Fall albums:
+Versions of other songs from the play were released as tracks on Fall albums: